 The birds maintain their small (0.2 – 0.6 ha) territories even after mating and raising young, and remain quite vocal about it.
 Their alarm call is quite distinctive, and they will noisily track predators and other intruders.
 They don’t, however, like to be seen, and will often run along the ground rather than fly when you approach.
 But if you sit still, or move slowly and quietly, you will have a better chance of seeing them flit around and sing, particularly if they are in territorial mode.
 They are also cooperative, feeding in conjunction with their mate, a brood mate or offspring, and will maintain contact with companion calls (“jep”) and displays.
 Song Sparrows are scratch feeders, eating a wide range of invertebrates and seeds.

 - Don’t put away the snow shovel yet.
 A big snowstorm is less unusual for April than one might think.
-Montreal, for example, averages 13 cm of snow for the month. province.
-Find out how much snow you generally get in April.
+Montreal, for example, averages 13 cm of snow for the month.
+Find out how much snow you generally get in April by clicking on the nearest city.

 - Red Squirrels are giving birth, using dreys, nest boxes and tree cavities.
 Red Squirrel dreys are smaller than those of Gray Squirrels, and often made of grass, not leaves.